 Unlock the capabilities of GDB commands for reverse execution, allowing developers to effortlessly step backward through code, trace program execution in reverse, skip function calls in reverse, complete the current function in reverse, resume execution in reverse, and navigate backward through the source code.
 These commands provide developers with the power to explore program behavior leading up to specific points, analyze the impact of previous instructions, and effectively diagnose and debug their code using GDB.
 Harness the potential of reverse execution commands in GDB to enhance your debugging process and gain deeper insights into your code.

-2. reverse-next – The reverse-next command in GDB enables developers to move backward through code execution, but unlike reverse-step, it does not trace into function calls.
-When executing the reverse-next command, GDB moves the program execution pointer to the previous line of code without diving into the details of any called functions.
-This command is useful for quickly traversing backward through the program flow and inspecting the immediate context without stepping into each function.
+command, GDB moves the program execution pointer to the previous line of code without diving into the details of any called functions.
+This command is useful for quickly traversing backward through the program flow and inspecting the immediate context without stepping into each function. - reverse-finish – The

-4. reverse-continue – The reverse-continue command allows developers to resume program execution in reverse from the current execution point.
+command allows developers to resume program execution in reverse from the current execution point.
 It effectively reverses the flow of the program, enabling developers to move backward through code execution until a specific condition or breakpoint is encountered.
-This command is particularly useful for investigating program behavior leading up to a particular point of interest or when examining the effects of previous instructions on program state.
+This command is particularly useful for investigating program behavior leading up to a particular point of interest or when examining the effects of previous instructions on program state. - reverse-search – The

 Dynamic Debugging